Korean War Legacy Project

 Bio

-Leonard Stanek served in the Marine Corps during the Korean War from October 1952 until March 1954.
-He was born in Austin, Minnesota on the 22nd of Janurary 1935, but moved and went to school at nearby Eberle, Minnesota before dropping out of school to join the United States Marine Corps.
-Leonard Stanek volunteered to go to Korea and arrived in country shortly after his 18th birthday in January of 1953.
-During the Korean War, Leonard Stanek served for the EZ Company of 2nd Batallion, 7th Marines, 1st Marine Division, along what would later become the demilitarized zone.
-He fought in three major engagements with the enemy and was wounded in the head by shrapnel on the 26th of July 1953, the day before the signing of the Armistice.
-After completing his military service in March of 1953, he went to work for the Wilson Meatpacking Company where he worked in for 35 years.
+Leonard R. Stanek served in the United States Marine Corps during the Korean War from October 1952 until March 1954.
+He was born in Austin, Minnesota, on January 22, 1935, and later moved to Eberle, Minnesota, where he attended school before dropping out to enlist in the U.S. Marine Corps.
+Leonard volunteered to go to Korea and arrived shortly after his 18th birthday in January 1953.
+During the Korean War, he served with EZ Company, 2nd Battalion, 1st Division, 7th Marines, along what would later become the demilitarized zone.
+He participated in three major engagements against the enemy and was wounded in the head by shrapnel on July 26, 1953, just one day before the signing of the Armistice.
+After completing his military service in March 1955, Leonard went to work for the Wilson Meatpacking Company, where he remained employed for 35 years.

 Video Clips